This form sets up the basic parameters for all of the objects and finder charts you'll create during this instance of the run.

 The second field is the declination, in degrees.

-In Equatorial mode, both right ascension and declination are precessed to "True of Date", that is for today's date.
+Both right ascension and declination are precessed to "True of Date", that is, for today's date.

 The coordinates are followed by the object's name, and if it's a star, its spectral type, if known.
 NGC/IC objects are followed by Dreyer's short, cryptic, description.